huggingface/hub-docs/docs/hub/ollama.md

 To change sampling parameters, create a file named `params` in the repository.
 The file must be in JSON format.
 For the list of all available parameters, please refer to [this documentation](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#parameter).

+## Run Private GGUFs from the Hugging Face Hub

+You can run private GGUFs from your personal account or from an associated organisation account in two simple steps:

+1. Copy your Ollama SSH key you can do so via: `cat ~/.ollama/id_ed25519.pub | pbcopy`
+2. Add the corresponding key to your Hugging Face account by going to [your account settings](https://huggingface.co/settings/keys) and clicking on `Add new key`.
+3. That's it!
+You can now run private GGUFs from the Hugging Face Hub: `Ollama run hf.co/{username}/{repository}`.

 ## References